SHORTER’S STRUT

 EXPLORE

-1. Introduce students to a type of music called jazz, and explain that it comes from the United States.
+1. Display the Google Slides: Shorter's Strut.
+Introduce students to a type of music called jazz, and explain that it comes from the United States.
 Explore The History of Jazz by asking students to read one or two lines from the webpage, pausing occasionally to ask questions: Which country does jazz music come from?
 What countries or cultures have influenced jazz music?
 Which instruments are used when playing jazz music?
 Are these instruments similar to what we learned about in funk music?

 2. Optional: Explore the S’Cool Sounds curriculum, Jazz and the World of Black American Music.